 The thirteen colonies included New Hampshire, Massachusetts, Connecticut, Rhode Island, New York, New Jersey, Pennsylvania, Delaware, Maryland, Virginia, North Carolina, South Carolina, and Georgia.
-While colonists did not find an abundance of gold, other raw materials, such as furs, lumber, tobacco, and iron, allowed them to establish permanent settlements.
+While colonists did not find an abundance of gold, other raw materials like furs, lumber, tobacco, and iron, allowed them to establish permanent settlements.
 Most settlements began as economic ventures or places of religious tolerance before evolving into something greater.

 The American colonists begin to mount organized resistance to the British Empire in response to high taxation, violence, and oppression.
 Through boycotts, protest, and pure will, the colonists eventually found themselves completely at odds with Britain, deciding that the only course of action to declare full independence from their mother country.
 With the signing of the Declaration of Independence in 1776, the American colonists readied to defend themselves and their ideas in a difficult fight for freedom.